Kerala activist Nadeer released

 He had been taken into custody from the Government Medical College Hospital, Kozhikode while he was visiting writer and theatre activist Kamal C. Chavara.

-Activist Gul Muhammed Nadeer, who had been taken into custody from the Government Medical College Hospital, Kozhikode, on Monday for his suspected Maoist links, was let off by the Aralam police here on Tuesday for want of ‘sufficient evidence’.
+Activist Gul Muhammed Nadeer, who was taken into custody from the Government Medical College Hospital, Kozhikode, on Monday for his suspected ‘Maoist’ links, was let off by the Aralam police here on Tuesday for want of ‘sufficient evidence’.

-He had been taken into custody from the hospital on Monday while he was visiting writer and theatre activist Kamal C. Chavara, who had been admitted to the hospital following uneasiness after his release by the Karunagapally police who had detained him on a complaint of insulting the national anthem.
+He was taken into custody while he was visiting writer and theatre activist Kamal C. Chavara, who had been admitted to the hospital following uneasiness after his release by the Karunagapally police who had detained him on a complaint of insulting the national anthem.

 “From the available investigation and records, the evidence was not sufficient to effect the arrest of Mr. Nadeer,” said District Police Chief K. Sanjay Kumar.
 When contacted, he told The Hindu that Mr. Nadeer was asked to come to Kannur with the police for the investigation as he was a suspect.
 There were, however, a few contradictions between what he told the police in his detailed statement and the accounts of the complainant and witnesses,” he said adding that it would require some more time to examine those contradictions.